caterpillar comes from the Latin word Catullus, which means little cat.

 13. Banded Tussock Caterpillar

-They have four pairs of prolegs which help them move.
+They have four pairs of prolegs, which help them move.
 The caterpillar goes through five stages before becoming an adult moth or butterfly.

 14. Parsley Caterpillar (Black Swallowtail)

 Black swallowtails are one type of the many caterpillars in North Carolina.
-These types of caterpillars in North Carolina are commonly found from April to June and are easily identified by their black color with white stripes on their wings.
+These caterpillars in North Carolina are commonly found from April to June and are easily identified by their black color with white stripes on their wings.

 Though they’re a type of butterfly, they undergo a metamorphosis that transforms them into a butterfly over two weeks.